 Also, the water is cold!
 Ocean water ranges from 7 to 9°C (45 to 48°F) in the winter and 13 to 17°C (55 to 63°F) in the summer.
 Wetsuits are necessary all year round and you will need booties, gloves and a hood in the winter.

-There is a Multi-Use Path (called a MUP) that runs 40 km (25 miles) along the highway from Tofino to the town of Ucluelet.
+There is a Multi-Use Path (called a MUP), opening in 2022, that runs about 40 km (25 miles) along the highway from Tofino to the town of Ucluelet.

 All of the surf beaches can be accessed from the MUP, which is separated from the road traffic and great for walking or biking.
 Many surfers will bike on the MUP to access surfing, which helps save gas money (and the environment) and avoid sometimes crowded parking lots.